honeycrux/GigaChader/README.md

 - Use validateUser from `@/lib/actions/auth`.
 Call `const auth = await validateUser();`.
 - Check for absence of a session using the condition `"error" in auth`.
 Check user information using the `auth.user` object.

-### Web Server: Interacting with the Backend (as a server action)
+### Web Server: Interacting with the Backend (with client component)
-To interact with the API provided by the backend or do something complicated, please create an action in `frontend/lib/actions/` and use it to tailor the result for the webpage.
+~~To interact with the API provided by the backend or do something complicated, please create an action in `frontend/lib/actions/` and use it to tailor the result for the webpage.~~

+In order to use the browser cookie, the only currently known way is to make API calls under client components (session cookie will fail if you call from server components).
+Feel free to use server actions `front/lib/actions/` to make those calls if code is reused, though make sure you invoke them from client component.
+Please see existing examples, for example, `frontend/app/(main)/home/page.tsx`.

 If you interact with the API, please use the [ts-rest client](https://ts-rest.com/docs/core/fetch) from `frontend/lib/apiClient.ts`.